Enhancing Spin Transfer Torque in Magnetic Tunnel Junction Devices: Exploring the Influence of Capping Layer Materials and Thickness on Device Characteristics

-In this study we developed two new types of in-plane magnetized SST-MTJs, which were optimized in terms of layer arrangement, thicknesses, and size of the MTJ pillar to achieve a high TMR ratio and exhibit Vortex-based spin-torque nano-oscillator (STNO)-like behavior with low power consumption, i.e., a low critical current.
-The magnetization dynamics of the optimized SST-MTJs were scrutinized using time-resolved magneto-optical Kerr effect (TRMOKE) technique to extract key parameters, such as the damping coefficient and precession frequency.
+In this study we developed two types of in-plane magnetized STT-MTJs, which were optimized in terms of layer arrangement, thicknesses, and size of the MTJ pillar to achieve a high TMR ratio and exhibit Vortex-based spin-torque nano-oscillator (STNO)-like behavior with low power consumption, i.e., a low critical current.
+The magnetization dynamics of the optimized STT-MTJs were scrutinized using time-resolved magneto-optical Kerr effect (TRMOKE) technique to extract key parameters, such as the damping coefficient and precession frequency as a function of the applied DC magnetic field.